-This year, we are excited to announce that the donation amount to be distributed among non-profit organizations has been raised to $50,000!
-Help us decide how to divide these funds by clicking on the "Our Community, Your E-Vote" logo to the right to vote for your favorite organization!
+Help us decide how to divide $50,000 among worthy non-profit organizations by clicking on the "Our Community, Your E-Vote" logo to the right and voting for your favorite organization!

 Photo: 2016 OCYEV Participants

 1st Lt.
-Derek Hines Soldiers Assistance Fund, American Independence Museum, Amesbury Educational Foundation, Amesbury for Africa, Anna Jaques Aid Association, Boys & Girls Club of the Lower Merrimack Valley, CATCH Neighborhood Housing, Child & Family Services, Chucky’s Fight, Coastal Connections, Cross Roads House, Families First, Friends of Landry Stadium, Great Bay Charter School, Hobbs House, Jeanne Geiger Crisis Center, Krempels Center, Link House, Lowell’s Boat Shop, Meals on Wheels, Moore Center, New Generations, New Hampshire Film Festival, New Heights, Newburyport Education Foundation, One Sky Community Services, Opportunity Works, Our Neighbors’ Table, Pennies for Poverty, Pentucket Fine & Performing Arts Foundation, Portsmouth Music and Arts Center, Richie McFarland Children’s Center, Seacoast Family Food Pantry, Seacoast Repertory Theatre, Seacoast Youth Services, St. Vincent de Paul Community Assistance Center, The Front Door, The Pettengill House, Tuck Museum, Turning Point, Whittier Home and YMCA Camp Lincoln.
+Derek Hines Soldiers Assistance Fund, American Independence Museum, Amesbury Educational Foundation, Amesbury for Africa, Anna Jaques Aid Association, Antaya Foundation for Science & Technology, Boys & Girls Club of the Lower Merrimack Valley, Boys & Girls Club of Manchester, Child & Family Services, Chucky’s Fight, Coastal Connections, Cocheco Valley Humane Society, Cross Roads House, Families First, Girls on the Run, Great Bay Charter School, Hampton Community Coalition at Hobbs House, Jeanne Geiger Crisis Center, Lowell’s Boat Shop, Lucy's Love Bus, Moore Center, New Hampshire Film Festival, New Heights, One Sky Community Services, Our Neighbors’ Table, Pennies for Poverty, Pentucket Fine & Performing Arts Foundation, Portsmouth Music and Arts Center, Seacoast Repertory Theatre, Seacoast Youth Services, St. Vincent de Paul Community Assistance Center, Front Door Agency, The Pettengill House, Transportation Assistance for Seacoast Citizens, Tuck Museum - Hampton Historical Society, Turning Point, Whittier Home and YMCA Camp Lincoln.